fracpete/rpi-remote-access/README.md

 # rpi-remote-access
 In order to get ssh access to a Raspberry Pi (e.g., through a 4G modem or if it is behind a firewall), the [frp](https://github.com/fatedier/frp/) reverse proxy can be used.

+For this purpose, a server with a public IP or DNS name will act as server (e.g., an AWS server in the free tier) that the Raspberry Pi will connect to.

 ## Server (eg cloud VM)

 Inbound ports that need to be open: